jipolanco/PencilFFTs.jl/docs/src/tutorial.md

 2, 1)` are compile-time constants (using [value types](https://docs.julialang.org/en/latest/manual/types/#%22Value-types%22-1)).

-## More examples
+## Example scripts

-For the moment, some examples are available in the `test/` directory of the `PencilFFTs` repo.
+In addition to the example section on the sidebar, some example scripts are available in the `test/` directory of the `PencilFFTs` repo.

 In particular, the